Stuycs-K/final-project-10-tungs/README.md

 (i.e. they have a {...}, so you need to click on the message to see my messages, which I do for every git merge into the main branch.)

+- The maximum number of nodes in the graph is 1000, but you can change that variable.

 ## Overview
 I've created a graph visualizer, where users can customize their own graph network by adding nodes and edges (connected between nodes) on the graph.
 Users have access to 5 "utility modes": move nodes around, add node,